lawrencegripper/azbrowse/docs/design/README.md

 `toast` style notifications, for example, deletes that have been actioned and we're tracking their async completion.

+The delete functionaility has taken over this view, the aim was to be generalised but it's more specific currently.
+Methods for `AddPendingDelete` and `ConfirmDelete` handling logic for deleting items.

+Generalised `toast` notifications are driven by events sent via `internal/pkg/eventing/eventing.go` package `IsToast: true`.
+Currently I'm not aware of this being used anywhere so it may not function correctly.

 ### `statusbar`

 This view shows status messages along the bottom of the view.